atmoswing/atmoswing-user-manual/docs/getting-started/variables.rst

 Variables from datasets
 -----------------------

-The following variables are defined in AtmoSwing for the different reanalyses:
+The following variables are defined in AtmoSwing for the different reanalyses.
+When no data id is provided, one can use one of the variants define above.

 NCEP/NCAR Reanalysis 1
 ~~~~~~~~~~~~~~~~~~~~~~